hoanhan101/blockchain-db/README.md

 - Comment it out after the second run and try to mine some blocks with the provided testing script.
 - Similar to the first option, start `blockchain_db_server.py` in `src` to serve as a web page and view the result on the web or just print it using the console.

-## Docker

-- This is a work in progress.
-Currently having difficulty connecting to mongodb database.

-## TODO

-- Dockerize everything
-- Introduce networking with multiple nodes.
-For now, it only works with one node, which is the local host.
-- Introduce Wallet
-- Introduct Attack.